-- 18.0.12 Intermediaries fall into two categories: i) acting primarily on behalf of the insurer; or ii) acting primarily on behalf of the customer: - Where the intermediary acts primarily on behalf of the insurer and sells products for, and on behalf of, one or more insurers, they are often referred to as "agent" or "producer".
+- 18.0.13 Intermediaries fall into two categories: i) acting primarily on behalf of the insurer; or ii) acting primarily on behalf of the customer: - Where the intermediary acts primarily on behalf of the insurer and sells products for, and on behalf of, one or more insurers, they are often referred to as "agent" or "producer".
 Intermediaries may act for a single insurer (sometimes referred to as "tied") or several.
 The products they can offer may be restricted by agency agreements with the insurer(s) concerned. - Where the intermediary acts primarily on behalf of the customer, the intermediary is independent of the insurer(s) whose products he sells.
-Often referred to as "broker", or "independent financial adviser", they are able to select products from those available across the market.
+Often referred to as "broker", or "independent financial adviser", they are able to select products from those available across the market. - 18.0.14 Some supervisors do not distinguish between different intermediary categories in legislation and instead supervise according to the activity performed.
+In some jurisdictions, it may be possible for an intermediary to have a different status depending on the customer relationship and the product or service being offered.
+In others, an intermediary is prevented from acting in any capacity other than the one in which it has been licensed to do business, in order to avoid conflicts of interest. - 18.0.15 Intermediary operations range from large international organisations to local sole traders.
+Intermediary organisations sometimes operate as independent enterprises or divisions of insurers or other financial institutions, or as part of non-financial organisations.
+Insurance intermediation may also be performed by digital means, such as website and mobile phone applications.